 Journalist, The Guardian

 Head of Franchise Development, Overbrook Entertainment

-At last authors and readers can create and manage their stories.
-Publisher+ offers authors more than books on screens – they can go beyond the narrative with all sorts of rich media.
+At last authors and readers will be able to create and manage their stories.
+Publisher+ will offer authors more than books on screens – they can go beyond the narrative with all sorts of rich media.
 Books, screenplays, TV scripts: fast, cost-effective, accessible.
 No need for traditional publishers any more.
 Publisher+ is the only platform that offers the tools to manage each step of creating and publishing richly interactive narratives for tablet.

 Publisher+ paves the way for authors to create beautifully rendered narratives that go beyond the story with words, images, audio, video, 3D content, and active links.

 Storytelling comes alive with augmented reality – with words, images, audio, video, 3D content, and active links, all embedded within the narrative.